What Is Neighborhood Watch?

 - Identify a person that is willing to serve as a contact person for your group.

-That's it, simple and to the point.
 We look forward to hearing from you and your neighbors!